-Reading comments online, I have noticed that there are people who write flawlessly, while there are people who have spelling and grammar mistakes littered all over their writings.
+Reading comments online, I notice that there are people who write flawlessly, while there are people with spelling and grammar mistakes littered all over their writing.

 Common Spelling Mistakes

 Usage: “He really disappointed me when he forgot all about our first year anniversary.”)

 Usage: “John really embarrassed Ann in front of the crowd when he made fun of her like that.”

 Spelled with “ite” at the end, not “ate”.
 There is no “a” in “definite”.

 Usage: “I will definitely be there at your wedding.
 You can count on me for that.”